michaelkeeling/saturn2018-growing-great-software-designers-workshop/position-papers/keeling-toward-a-design-consciousness.md

 is that part of the human brain is responsible for "speaking" or providing direction, which another part of the brain follows.
 I should point out that this theory is not generally accepted by mainstream psychology, but it does make for interesting discussion.
-So, while there's little science behind this hypothesis, but as a thought experiment it might still yield some interesting insights.
+So, while there's little science behind this hypothesis, using the bicameral mind as a thought experiment might still yield some interesting insights.

 If we assume designers have a _bicameral mind_, then skills acquisition might be interpreted as the act of internalizing the _voice_ of another expert designer.
 From this perspective,